eruption-project/eruption/README.md

 ### Systems Architecture

-Eruption is split into multiple independent processes: `eruption`, the core daemon that handles hardware access running as `root`, and multiple session daemons, most notably `eruption-audio-proxy` that provides audio related functionality to the core daemon, and `eruption-process-monitor` that is able to automatically switch profiles based on system usage.
+Eruption is split into multiple independent processes: `eruption`, the core daemon that handles hardware access running as the `eruption` user, and multiple session daemons, most notably `eruption-audio-proxy` that provides audio related functionality to the core daemon, and `eruption-process-monitor` that is able to automatically switch profiles based on system usage.
 Both of these session daemons run as the respective logged-in user.

 ---